Interdisciplinary Studies Definition

 Bachelor of Science degree programs in interdisciplinary studies offers customizable academic options to students who are seeking an education in liberal arts.
 Students can study a variety of topics like management, psychology or politics.
-In the 4-year program, students are encouraged to improve their critical thinking, problem solving and research skills.
+In the four-year program, students are encouraged to improve their critical thinking, problem solving and research skills.
 Students may be required to complete a capstone or culminating project to highlight what they've learned.
 A high school diploma or the equivalent is generally required for admission to these type of programs.